-The Hope Center at Cartersville Medical Center to Offer Free Oral, Head & Neck Cancer Screenings
+The Hope Center to Offer Free Oral, Head and Neck Cancer Screenings April 3rd

-Cartersville, GA; August 30, 2012: Local physicians will provide free oral, head and neck cancer screenings on Friday, September 28 from 1 until 5 p.m. at The Hope Center at Cartersville Medical Center.
-Oral, head and neck cancers claim approximately 12,000 lives per year.
+Cartersville, GA; March 10, 2015: Local physicians will provide free oral, head and neck cancer screenings on Friday, April 3 from 1 until 3 p.m. at The Hope Center at Cartersville Medical Center.
+Oral, head and neck cancers claim approximately 14,000 lives per year.
 If diagnosed early, these cancers can be more easily treated without significant complications, and the chances of survival greatly increase.

 Who should get tested?

-Every adult should be tested.
+Every adult.
 Tobacco and alcohol users traditionally have been considered the populations at greatest risk for these cancers.
 However, oral cancer cases are on the rise in younger adults who do not smoke, and recent research indicates this development is due partly to the increase of the human papillomavirus (HPV) virus, a cancer-causing infection that can be transmitted by oral sex.
 HPV-related oral cancers are more difficult to detect because these cancers usually occur on the back of the tongue or on the tonsils, providing even more reason to get screened regularly.

 What are the potential warning signs of oral cancers?

 The signs and symptoms of oral cancer often go unnoticed.
 However, there are a few visible signs associated with these cancers that require immediate attention, including:

 - A sore in your mouth that doesn't heal or that increases in size